pb4git/Nash-DQN-CSB-Article/README.md

 #### Results
 Same as above.
 We made two completely independent implementations of this technique with bad results in both cases.

+### The Breakthrough !
-### Minimax Q learning
+#### Inspiration from Minimax Q Learning

-Success came with the discovery of this [paper](https://www2.cs.duke.edu/courses/spring07/cps296.3/littman94markov.pdf) which describes a combination of Q learning and Minimax, the classic algorithm used for example by Stockfish in chess.
+Success came with inspiration from this [paper](https://www2.cs.duke.edu/courses/spring07/cps296.3/littman94markov.pdf) which describes a combination of Q learning and Minimax, the classic algorithm used for example by Stockfish in chess.
 Just like Q learning the paper dates from before the era of deep learning but can be adapted to neural networks, just like the DQN paper did with Q learning.

-In minimax Q learning, the neural network outputs a matrix of Q values for each possible pair of actions of both players.
+The neural network outputs a matrix of Q values for each possible pair of actions of both players.
 Once the proper Q values have been learned by the network, the [N_Actions,N_Actions] matrix of Q values can then be used, in alternating-turn games to perform a classical minimax search, and in simultaneous-turn games to use techniques like matrix-game solvers.
 Because CSB is a simultaneous-turn game we will focus on the latter.

+Our implementation differs from the paper in that we do not consider in Bellman's equation that the opponent takes the best action against our mixed strategy: both agents are forced to play their optimal mixed strategies to evaluate a state's value.

+Vanilla implementation of the paper's algorithm failed to yield any positive training result.

+#### Details

-For solving matrix games we used [this algorithm](http://code.activestate.com/recipes/496825-game-theory-payoff-matrix-solver/), linked in Swagboy's Xmas Rush postmortem.
+For solving zero-sum simultaneous matrix games we used [this iterative algorithm](http://code.activestate.com/recipes/496825-game-theory-payoff-matrix-solver/), linked in Swagboy's Xmas Rush postmortem.
 As you may know, in a simultaneous-turn game, the notion of optimal move is replaced by the notion of optimal mixed strategy.
 For example in rock paper scissors, no one action is optimal, the mixed strategy [1/3,1/3,1/3] is.
 Given a matrix game, the previously linked solver, will find, given enough iterations, the nash equilibrium mixed strategy for both players.
 With these mixed strategies, the value V of any state can also be calculated as the probability of each action pair multiplied by its Q value:
 ```
-float Mixed_Strat_Q_To_Value(Mixed_Strat_P1,Mixed_Strat_P2,Q_Values){
+float Mixed_Strat_And_Q_To_Value(Mixed_Strat_P1,Mixed_Strat_P2,Q_Values){
 	float value{0};
 	for(int p1_action_idx=0;p1_action_idx<N_Actions;++p1_action_idx){
 		float proba_1{Mixed_Strat_P1[p1_action_idx]};